ory/sdk/clients/client/go/docs/AccountExperienceConfiguration.md

 NewAccountExperienceConfigurationWithDefaults instantiates a new AccountExperienceConfiguration object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetDefaultLocale

+`func (o *AccountExperienceConfiguration) GetDefaultLocale() string`

+GetDefaultLocale returns the DefaultLocale field if non-nil, zero value otherwise.

+### GetDefaultLocaleOk

+`func (o *AccountExperienceConfiguration) GetDefaultLocaleOk() (*string, bool)`

+GetDefaultLocaleOk returns a tuple with the DefaultLocale field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultLocale

+`func (o *AccountExperienceConfiguration) SetDefaultLocale(v string)`

+SetDefaultLocale sets DefaultLocale field to given value.

 ### GetDefaultRedirectUrl